-Guidelines for test scheduling, student participation, and test security, as well as detailed administration manuals, were provided to districts and schools prior to the May 2014 testing period.
-Training on test administration procedures was provided through Test Administration Workshops held in each of the three states three to four weeks prior to testing.
+Guidelines for test scheduling, student participation, and test security, as well as detailed administration manuals, were provided to districts and schools prior to the May 2016 testing period.
+Training on test administration procedures was provided through test administration workshops or webinars held several weeks prior to testing.